Pusty/writeups/HITCONCTF2021/README.md

     Description:
     The mercy of DEF CON 25.

-mercy provides a binary blob which itself doesn't expose any interesting information.
-With the hint of it being related to DEF CON 25 it's relatively easy figuring out it's probably a [cLEMENCy](https://blog.legitbs.net/2017/10/clemency-showing-mercy.html) binary.
+mercy provides a binary blob which itself doesn't expose any information.
+With the hint of it being related to DEF CON 25 the assumption was that it is a [cLEMENCy](https://blog.legitbs.net/2017/10/clemency-showing-mercy.html) binary.

 ## Solution

 A first step is to figure out what architecture this binary blob is.
 Starting with the assumption that it is indeed cLEMENCy, I started looking at [the official documentation and tooling](https://blog.legitbs.net/2017/07/the-clemency-architecture.html).
-Trying to run the blob in the emulator with a `flag` file full of `0's worked and the disassembly in the debugger seemed reasonable.
+Trying to run the blob in the emulator with a `flag` file full of 0's worked and the disassembly in the debugger seemed reasonable.

-With the help of [Trail of Bits Tooling](https://blog.trailofbits.com/2017/07/30/an-extra-bit-of-analysis-for-clemency/) the binary blob can be loaded into Binary Ninja.
+With the help of [Trail of Bits tooling](https://blog.trailofbits.com/2017/07/30/an-extra-bit-of-analysis-for-clemency/) the binary blob can be loaded into Binary Ninja.
 Their [original code](https://github.com/trailofbits/binjascripts/tree/master/clemency) didn't work for me for current Binary Ninja version, so I ported it to python3, fixed some problems that occurred and later added a few lifting features for the challenge.

 The first step is to convert the binary blob, in which each word is 9 bits in size to a more handy format of 16 bits per word.
-Trail of Bits Tooling has the [transform.py](TrailofBits_clemency/transform.py) script for that.
+Trail of Bits tooling has the [transform.py](TrailofBits_clemency/transform.py) script for that.

 Running strings on the unpacked blob with the 16 bits per word size in mind, returns a lot of libc strings:
 ```